Choose from 500+ tracks and trails across Aotearoa New Zealand.

 There are many other walking tracks around New Zealand providing opportunities for people to access the outdoors.
 While some of these tracks may be termed “walkways”, only those that have been formally established and gazetted under the Walking Access Act 2008 or the New Zealand Walkways Act 1990 have the special legal status that the legislation provides.
 This includes statutory protection of the rights of walkers to use the walkways and specification of those actions that are an offence under the Walking Access Act 2008.

 Walkways are generally not affected by changes in the ownership of private land.

 Where are they?

 Walkways are located in many parts of New Zealand.
-A list of Walkways can be found on Find My Adventure.

 Additional detailed information may be on the web sites of the relevant controlling authority.
 The controlling authority is the public body that is responsible for the day to day management of the walkway.
 Most walkways are managed by the Department of Conservation.

 Gazetted walkways can be found across New Zealand.
 Well-known examples include the Huka Falls to Aratiatia Rapids Walkway near Taupo, Makara Walkway near Wellington, Cable Bay Walkway near Nelson and Tunnel Beach Walkway near Dunedin.